SeanStraus21/gnoll-raider/Documentation/CondensedStory.md

 Brief Introduction of Key Concepts:

 What is a gnoll?
 A gnoll is a fantastical creature with characteristics of both humans and hyenas.
-Like other fantasy stuff, (goblins, elves etc.) the rest is subject to the interpretation of the author.
+Like other fantasy stuff, (goblins, elves etc.) the concept is vague and subject to interpretation.
-If you know this from playing Dungeons and Dragons, welcome.
-If you know this term from playing some awful game by Blizzard Entertainment, you have my condolences, but you should know that gnolls are actually from Dungeons and Dragons.

-What is a Zakasi?
+What is a Zakasi??
 Remember those gnolls I was telling you about?
-Sort of like that.
-I have a thing about using material developed by other people, so this is my way of putting distance between my variant of the species and the famous Dungeons & Dragons monster.
-Incidentally, "zakasi" is just the gnollish word for "gnoll", i.e., what they refer to themselves as in their own language.
+These are, more or less, exactly the same thing.
+I have certain reservations about using material developed by other people, so this is my way of putting distance between a particular variant of the species and the famous Dungeons & Dragons monster.
+Incidentally, "zakasi" is just the gnollish word for "gnoll", within the confines of this game's internal universe.

-Okay, you can figure out the rest for yourself.
+At this point you can probably figure out the rest for yourself.

 ##A Brief, Spoiler-Free Description of the Gnoll Raider Story:
 ###Preface: